-The 4-week Chinese language program offers study abroad participants the opportunity to intensively study Chinese at Minzu University of China.
-This intensive Chinese language program provides the students the opportunity to learn Chinese language at Minzu University in China’s capital city Beijing for four weeks.
+The 4-week Chinese language program offers study abroad participants the opportunity to intensively study Chinese at National Sun Yat-Sen University in Taiwan.
+This intensive Chinese language program provides the students the opportunity to learn Chinese language at National Sun Yat-Sen University in Taiwan for four weeks.
 Students will meet weekdays in the morning in classroom with their teachers from the host university for at least four hours to develop their listening, speaking, reading and writing skills of modern standard Chinese.
-There will also be some university organized activities, such as excursion to the Great Wall and the Temple of Heaven, etc. Minzu University of China (MUC) is one of China’s most important comprehensive universities.
-The university is renowned for its highly distinctive ethnic characteristics.
-It also has a beautiful garden-like campus, something rarely seen in northern China.
+There will also be some university organized activities.

 - Students will meet for four hours on weekdays with their teachers from the host university to develop listening, speaking, reading, and writing skills.

 This program is open to all undergraduate and graduate students including students who do not attend George Mason University.

 Students will choose two of the courses below for a total of 6 credits on the program.